guojunq/lsgan/README.md

 **Guo-Jn Qi.
 Loss-Sensitive Generative Adversarial Networks on Lipschitz Densities. arXiv:1701.06264 [[pdf](https://arxiv.org/abs/1701.06264)]**

-Please note that this project is still being updated.
-More results and algorithms will be released soon.
+We are keeping updating this repository of source codes, and more results and algorithms will be released soon.

 ### For LS-GAN (without conditions)